How to Resolve Privacy Issues When Flying Drones

 In recent years, the FAA has gradually expanded drone laws.
 Now, drone owners must register their devices.
 Also, pilots wanting to fly drones for business need certification.

-Unfortunately, none of the FAA rules address the issue of drone privacy.
+Unfortunately, none of the FAA rules address the issue of privacy.
 As far as the FAA is concerned, drone pilots will encounter no problems as long as they fly within operational limits and stay out of “no-fly zones.”
 This has left a sizable gap in drone legislation which has gone unaddressed for what feels like a long time.

 The FAA’s drone laws focus on keeping the national airspace safe.
 They also protect people and property on the ground.

-Local Laws on Drone Flight That Protect Privacy
+Local Laws on Drone Flights

 The biggest challenge of complying with these state or city-specific laws is that they can be very different across borders.